 The Status Screen appears whenever the pump is powered on, a file is initialized, or the [STATUS] key is pressed.
-The Status Screen, consisting of four lines in the P4000 and two lines in the P2000, shows the pump's current operating values.
+The Status Screen, consisting of four lines in the P4000, shows the pump's current operating values.
 Below the Status Screen is the Status Menu, where you can view and, if necessary, edit parameters of the run file.